 Skip to Content

-Pole beans on a teepee and bush beans in rows in a garden.
+A collage showing pole beans on a bean tepee and bush beans growing in rows in a garden.

 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.